bphopkins/texmf/README.md

 For example, I am a logician, and working in LaTeX can be a bit cumbersome when the default names of the symbols I use often have little in common with the meaning they have in my writing.
 So one redefines the symbols with a bit of flavor: for example, in my case, `\Vdash` gets redefined as `\trues`.
 Eventually there is a long list of these in the preamble of every document, which has to be copied over into each new document -- so one just offloads it all into a file, for example `logic.sty`.
 But eventually you have as many different `logic.sty` files as you have documents, each of which has some special command defined in it and only it.

-This is where these instructions come in handy: they give you a way to have your custom LaTeX macro files stored in one place, so that you never go to use a command that's only defined in God-knows-which of your documents, for it not to compile.
+This is where these instructions come in handy: they give you a way to have your custom LaTeX macro files stored in one place, so that you never go to use a command that's only defined in God-knows-which of your documents, only for it not to compile.

 ## Instructions